GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-microservices/README.md

 }
 ```

-Note that final project ids will be of the form "[prefix]-[main-project-id]".
+Note that final project ids will be of the form "[prefix]-[project-id]".

 The service B default URL is created and shown as a terraform output variable.
 It will be similar to the one shown in the picture above.
 Get into service A and try to reach service B URL as shown below:

 <p align="center"> <img src="images/use-case-1-test.png" width="600"> </p>

-You can see service A is resolving service B to an internal IP, 10.0.0.100, the PSC endpoint.
+You can see service A is resolving service B to an internal IP, 10.0.0.100, the PSC endpoint (see variable 'ip_configs').
 Public access is restricted, if you try to e.g. `curl` from your laptop you will get an error.

 ### Use case 2: Service to service communication in different projects